Skip to main content

 Instructions

-Transpile PineScript v6 source to a C++ translation unit locally, using the pineforge-codegen transpiler bundled in the pineforge-engine Docker image.
+Transpile PineScript v6 source to a C++ translation unit locally, using the pineforge-codegen transpiler bundled in the pineforge-release Docker image.
 No API key, no network — source never leaves the machine.
 Returns the generated C++ as text.
 Use backtest_pine if you also want to run the strategy.

 Input Schema